 COVID-19 is an infectious disease caused by a new strain of Coronavirus.
-It is genetically related to Severe Acute Respiratory Syndrome (SARS) and Middle East Respiratory Syndrome (MERS) which also originated from the Coronavirus found in small mammals.
+It is genetically related to Severe Acute Respiratory Syndrome (SARS) and Middle East Respiratory Syndrome (MERS.
+Both also originated from the Coronavirus found in small mammals.

-Coronavirus in children appears to be of lesser concerns for experts.
-There are relatively fewer reports of COVID-19 cases in children age 17 years and below than those of adults.
+The combination of children and COVID-19 appears to be of lesser concern for experts.
+There are relatively fewer reports of COVID-19 infection in children age 17 years and below than those of adults.
 Those that do get sick have experienced no symptoms at all.
 It seems that coronavirus is more fatal to the elderly and with pre-existing health issues.

 Are there reports of children who tested positive for coronavirus?

-Data show that children are less likely to be at risk of contracting the infectious disease SARS-CoV-2.
-Their bodies react differently to this highly infectious disease.
-However, it doesn’t mean they are totally immune from it.
+Data show that children are less likely to be at risk of contracting infectious disease SARS-CoV-2.
+Their bodies react differently to this highly infectious disease, but it doesn’t mean they are completely immune from it.

-Take for example an infectious disease called Multisystem Inflammatory Syndrome in Children (MIS-C).
-It is linked to coronavirus disease 2019 COVID-19 and has been identified in children in NYC.
+An infectious disease, called Multisystem Inflammatory Syndrome in Children (MIS-C), is linked to coronavirus disease 2019 COVID-19 and has been identified in children in NYC.
 It is a serious inflammatory condition similar to Kawasaki disease and toxic shock syndrome.

-It was previously called ‘Pediatric Multisystem Inflammatory Syndrome’ or PMIS.
 Children with MIS-C have problems with their heart and other organ systems.
-They need immediate hospitalization and must undergo intensive health care programs.
+They need to be brought to the hospital to undergo intensive health care programs.

 What are the signs and symptoms of coronavirus in children?

 Take note of what the Centers for Disease Control and Prevention said.
-The signs and symptoms of coronavirus in children are the same as those of adults.
+The signs and symptoms of COVID-19 in children infected with the virus are the same as those of adults.
 It may be milder, but these can still cause harm.